-The Arboretum, University of Guelph, encompasses 400 acres of plant collections, gardens, walking trails, natural woodlands, wetlands, and meadows.
-The Arboretum is home to more than 2000 different taxa of woody plants, organized into collections that include a synoptic World of Trees collection, as well as a Native Trees of Ontario collection, and noteworthy collections of Oaks and Beeches, Maples, and Conifers.
-Adjacent to the university's main campus, The Arboretum is free to the public and open dawn until dusk - Visitors are very welcome!
+The Arboretum, University of Guelph, has 400 acres of plant collections, gardens, walking trails, natural woodlands, wetlands, and meadows.
+It is home to more than 2000 different taxa of woody plants, Adjacent to the university's main campus, The Arboretum is free to the public and open dawn until dusk - Visitors are very welcome!

 Reduce your costs.
 Don't waste a precious resource.
 Stop dragging garden hoses around for hours every few days.
 Here are some steps we recommend to conserve water and still have a great lawn and garden!